goatercoder/Bear-With-Me/README.md

-# Oski — don't let him die 🐻🩸
+# Don't let Oski die! 🐻🩸

 A tiny 8-bit **Oski** (the Cal bear) lives in the **top-right corner** of your browser.
 That's it.
 That's the extension.